NVIDIA/NeMo-Framework-Launcher/README.md

 other Python projects.
 If your configuration lacks pip, then you can install pip using use [get_pip.py](https://github.com/pypa/get-pip) with just `python3`.

-##### 5.1.1.2.
+##### 6.1.1.2.
 Base Command Platform

-The NeMo Megatron Launcher codebase is included as part of the training container.
+The NeMo Multimodal Launcher codebase is included as part of the training container.
 Before starting, set up the ngc cli and configuration as described in the Base Command Platform User Guide.
 In this guide, we will mainly use two Base Command Platform workspaces, one for storing the training dataset,